-While some policies may cover your antiques, the amount of coverage is typically very limited and may not enough to cover replacement of your expensive possessions after a loss.
+While some policies may cover your antiques, the amount of coverage is typically very limited and may not be enough to cover the replacement of your expensive possessions after a loss.

 Homeowners policies typically cover up to a set limit for many specific categories of items.
-For example, your policy may cover a loss of up to $2,500 for your art, collectibles and antiques.
+For example, your policy may cover a loss of up to $2,500 for your art, collectibles, and antiques.

 If you determine that you need additional, specific coverage for antiques and collectibles, there are typically two methods:

-Consult with your agent about the best approach for you, based on the value of the items you need to cover and a cost comparison of a rider vs. a separate insurance floater.
+Consult with your agent about the best approach for you based on the value of the items you need to cover, and a cost comparison of a rider vs. a separate insurance floater.

 The appraised value of a collection can sometimes be two to three times more than the fair market value.
-An appraisal is beneficial to help ensure you have a written valuation of your collection and documentation in the event that you need to file a claim.
+An appraisal is beneficial to help ensure that you have a written valuation of your collection and documentation in the event that you need to file a claim.